Data-Science-for-Linguists-2021/Class-Lounge/guestbooks/guestbook_sonia.md

  - Very smart using unicode to catch odd punctuation.
 I thought you also did a very good job filtering out unhelpful data (such as < 1 mb files).
  - One thing that wasn't very clear (at least to me) was what the raw xml files actually represented.
 Were they individual pages?
 A collection of pages?
 The entirety of wikipedia in that language?
 This could be made a little clearer in the markdown cells.
  - I didn't know that python loops had a continue statement, similar to break.
 After looking it up, it seems really helpful and I'm surprised I'd never heard of it!
 I also learned that Fiji Hindi is a thing (part of the languages excluded).
 Very neat.

  ---

  ## Visit round 2

  ### visit (Jordan)
  - Anonymyzing the writing systems is a great idea, without that there could be overfitting.
 I bet I would have missed this.
  - This is less of a critique and more of a question, do you think there's a chance that punctuation could actually improve accuracy, as different languages have different conventions for punctuation?
 Of course, symbols like the upside down question mark are only used in a few languages and clearing out symbols like this might not be worth the performance increase.
  - CountVectorizer seems to be a good thing to use when dealing with a massive amount of data like this, it seems more computationally efficient.

+ ### visit (Emily)
+ - I really love the idea of your project and I am really impressed at the amount of data you are working with and what you have accomplished with it so far!
+I like how much explanation you give, that made everything very easy to follow.
+ - Hard to find a critique!
+My only thing would be, and I am sure you will do more towards this before the presentation, but the current presentation could probably benefit from some more (and larger) plots.
+Because there are so many languages, as you going to do some separate plots on subsections of data?
+ - I learned more about handling big data as well as dealing with different writing systems, very cool!